deployphp/docs/flow.md

     ->set('http_user', 'www-data');
 ~~~

-Also this task support other writable modes:
+Also this task supports other writable modes:

 * chown
 * chgrp